 To help smaller estates drastically cut down on the amount of money and time spent probating them, California allows expedited (shortened) probate processes for all estates that qualify as a small estate (total value under $166,250).
 One trick to help cut down on the burden of probate is to utilize different estate planning measures to immediately bequeath high-value portions of your estate after death, thus exempting them from the probate process.
 Living trusts and beneficiary designations are the most popular ways of doing this.

 California is a community property state, meaning everything you acquire after marriage is co-owned by your spouse.
-This is meant to simplify divorce proceedings by outright splitting all assets in half during a divorce, barring a prenuptial or postnuptial agreement of some kind.
-However, this also plays a role in death.
+This is meant to simplify divorce proceedings by splitting all assets in half during a divorce, barring some kind of prenuptial or postnuptial agreement.
+However, this also plays a role in the death.
 Without an estate plan to dictate otherwise, everything co-owned by a decedent’s spouse automatically passes to them after death.

-Community property states assume that all property owned by a married couple is held in joint ownership by the two of them, so the surviving spouse receives full control over the joint property.
+Community property states assume that all property owned by a married couple is jointly owned by the two, so the surviving spouse receives full control over the joint property.
 There are exceptions to what counts as community property in a community property state.
-Gifts and inheritances remain separate property, and anything owned before the marriage is also classified as separate property.
+Gifts and inheritances remain separate property; anything owned before marriage is also classified as separate property.

-If you bought a condominium unit in your early 30s, before you got married, then it might not automatically belong to your surviving spouse after death.
+If you bought a condominium unit in your early 30s before marriage, it might not automatically belong to your surviving spouse after death.
 Separate property can become community property.
 This occurs through a process known as transmutation.
-If your spouse contributed heavily to paying off that condominium because you started financing it just before you met, for example, then they may be entitled to it as well.
+If your spouse contributed heavily to paying off that condominium because you started financing it just before you met, for example, they may also be entitled to it.

-Likewise, if you outright owned a cabin before you met, but your spouse invested significantly into its renovation, then it can be argued that it became community property.
-An estate plan can give you further control over how your assets and property are handled after death, including whether you would want them to be sold and the proceeds distributed equally, or if you want the property to be kept in the family, and so on.
+Likewise, if you owned a cabin before you met, but your spouse invested significantly into its renovation, it can be argued that it became community property.
+An estate plan can give you further control over how your assets and property are handled after death, including whether you want them to be sold and the proceeds distributed equally or if you want the property to be kept in the family.

 Indeed, Californians don’t need to worry about inheritance law regarding taxes or estate taxes on smaller estates, but there are plenty of other things to worry about.
 But, again, an estate plan can help: